rchanou/rchanou.github.io/cost-awareness.md

 ECO is one of the first tools I reach for when starting work on a new app or feature.
 It's much like how an artist might sketch a broad outline before filling in all the details.
 If I had to classify this approach, I would consider it "pragmatically functional".

-When writing new code, I use plain structs and plain functions 99% of the time.
+When writing new code, I use plain structs and plain functions the vast majority of the time.
 If you've read or watched introductory functional programming tutorials, you may have noticed that many of them start by explaining how pure functions are separated from functions with side effects.
-However, they'll usually leave it at that, then proceed to tell you that you should compose curried higher-order functions into elegant map/reduce/filter pipes, and then monadically bind it or some BS like that.
+However, they'll usually leave it at that, then proceed to tell you that you should compose curried higher-order functions into elegant map/reduce/filter pipes, and then do a monadic bind or some BS like that.

-To that, I say: Hold up, let's wind back a bit.
+To which I say: Hold up, let's wind back a bit.
 There's a lot more nuance to functions than just "pure" versus "impure".
 In fact, calling them "impure functions" makes me cringe a bit, because "procedure" is the proper general term.
 (GingerBill got this right.)

 The easiest way for me to explain this is by example.
 So what we'll do is review a list of Go function headers and, based only on their names and type definitions, we are going to guess, and discuss, other properties they might have, that _aren't_ captured by the types.
 (For some of these, I just took Go standard library function signatures, and gave them more intuitive names.)